apaz-cli/apaz-cli.github.io/blog/Blog.md

-# Stilts Blog
+# Daisho Blog

 ![](images/Building.jpg)

-Here I will be sharing design philosophy of the Stilts programming language, along with updates.
+Here I will be sharing design philosophy of the Daisho programming language, along with updates.

 <br><br>